Heavenlode/HLNC/Documentation/Help/T_HLNC_NetNode3D.md

 # NetNode3D Class

 Node3D, extended with HLNC networking capabilities.
 This is the most basic networked 3D object.
-On every network tick, all NetNode3D nodes in the scene tree automatically have their network properties updated with the latest data from the server.
-Then, the special NetworkProcess method is called, which indicates that a network Tick has occurred.
-Network properties can only update on the server side.
-For a client to update network properties, they must send client inputs to the server via implementing the INetworkInputHandler interface, or network function calls via NetFunction attributes.
-The server receives client inputs, can access them via GetInput, and handle them accordingly within NetworkProcess to mutate state.
+See <a href="T_HLNC_NetNode">NetNode</a> for more information.

 ## Definition
 **Namespace:** <a href="N_HLNC">HLNC</a>
-**Assembly:** HLNC (in HLNC.dll) Version: 1.0.0+03b6c1d2e487070ae6af3c88edccb51282b75ac1
+**Assembly:** HLNC (in HLNC.dll) Version: 1.0.0+7c8369b309950da5e6f9dfc534f2804635131157

 **C#**
 ``` C#